 I do not understand the question “Do the data in Section A1 include permits issued in annexed areas by other jurisdictions?”
 Can you explain?

 Micro housing units are known by a variety of names including aPodments, congregate-style housing, workforce apartments, etc. These structures are intended to house individuals in private rooms with access to some shared living areas such as a kitchen and laundry room.
-If your city is issuing permits for micro housing units please contact your city analyst to discuss how these units should be reported to OFM.
+If your jurisdiction is issuing permits for micro housing units please contact your population analyst to discuss how these units should be reported to OFM.
 We want to make sure you are getting an accurate estimate of the population living in these units.

 What do you mean by conversions and why are they reported with demolitions in Section A.3?

 An existing residential structure may be converted to a non-residential use or a physical alteration can occur that results in the addition/removal of housing units to/from the housing stock.
 There are two basic types of conversions, each with different reporting requirements: